-The Veterans Administration hospital facility which is under construction is scheduled to open by May 2021.
+The Veterans Administration hospital facility opened in August 2021.

 Ford Motor Company has announced an investment of \$ 1.3 billion dollars to be made at the Ford plant which is partially located in Sheffield Village.
-This investment is targeted to bring in 1500 new jobs to the plant.
-Some activity has begun inside the plant with the project committed to be completed by September 15, 2023.
+This investment is targeted to bring in 1,500 new jobs to the plant.
+Some activity has begun inside the plant with the project committed to being completed by September 15, 2023.
+Two hundred fifty new jobs have already been added.

-Collective bargaining agreements are in place through March 31, 2023 for all unions within the police and fire departments.
+Collective bargaining agreements are in place through March 31, 2026, for all unions within the police and fire departments.